clojure-emacs/clojure-mode/README.md

-This source repository also includes `clojure-test-mode.el`, which provides support for running Clojure tests (using the `clojure.test` framework) via nrepl.el or SLIME and seeing feedback in the test buffer about which tests failed or errored.
+This source repository also includes `clojure-test-mode.el`, which provides support for running Clojure tests (using the `clojure.test` framework) via nrepl.el and seeing feedback in the test buffer about which tests failed or errored.
 The installation instructions above should work for clojure-test-mode as well.
-(nrepl.el support is still in progress.)

 Once you have a repl session active, you can run the tests in the current buffer with <kbd>C-c C-,</kbd>.
 Failing tests and errors will be